riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 }), span[i], thread_indxs[i]);
 ```

-The function **setPtr()** intialize the pointer of PtrWrapper to the position given by the index takes as input by the constructor.
+The function **setPtr()** initialize the pointer of PtrWrapper to the position given by the index takes as input by the constructor.
 This function, as in the previous implementation, prevents race conditions because starts from a copy of start_ptr and increment it since obtaining the correct value.

 ```c++
 void setPtr(PtrWrapper<T>& p) const{